rdo-management/instack-undercloud/doc/source/basic_deployment/basic_deployment_cli.rst

    The process can take up to 5 minutes for VM / 15 minutes for baremetal.
 If the process takes longer, see :ref:`introspection_problems`.

+.. admonition:: QuintupleO
+   :class: quintupleo

+   Horizon in the host OpenStack can be used to view the console of the baremetal nodes to see the progress of booting the discovery images.

 Create Flavors
 --------------